Pokemon Card Scanner Apps Compared For TCG Collectors Today

 CollX is the broadest app in this set.
 Its App Store listing says it can scan sports cards, TCG cards, and non-sport cards, including Pokemon, Magic, Yu-Gi-Oh!, One Piece, Lorcana, Marvel, and Star Wars.
 It also says its database covers more than 20 million cards and that it can identify raw cards, graded cards, parallels, and reprints.
 The same listing describes collection tracking, marketplace buying and selling, shipping options, historical pricing, saved searches, and CSV export for Pro users.

-That makes CollX useful when the pile is not only Pokemon.
-A collector sorting Pokemon cards beside sports cards, graded cards, and other categories may prefer a scanner that treats the whole table as one broad card workflow.
+That makes CollX useful when Pokemon cards share the table with sports cards, graded cards, and other categories.
+A collector in that situation may prefer a scanner that treats the whole table as one broad card workflow.

-The caveat is precision.
-Broad scanning is valuable, but broad does not mean every Pokemon route is settled.
-Pokemon version details still matter.
+Precision is the price of broad coverage.
+CollX can be useful across categories, but Pokemon version details still matter.
 Marketplace features also change the tone of the workflow: once selling tools are close at hand, it is easier to move from identification to listing before verification is complete.

 Use CollX when the job spans categories or when selling workflow is part of the point.
 Slow down on rare, variant-heavy, graded, or language-specific Pokemon cards.